luc4smoreira/simplegame-pixijs-v5/README.md

 # simplegame-pixijs-v5

+Simple game.
 This project was created with 2 purposes:

 1. Practice coding with ES6+, Pixijs v5 and Webpack
 2. Help others to learn PixiJS v5